pingcap/docs/develop/dev-guide-overview.md

 ---
 title: Developer Overview
-summary: Describe the outline of the developer's guide is listed.
+summary: Introduce the overview of the developer guide.
 ---

 # Developer Guide Overview